 He was recently appointed as Chairman of the Board of the Théâtre Denis-Pelletier, a well-known institution with a primary mission to introduce young people to the theater.
 Pierre-Yves also sits on the Board of Directors at Replicor Inc. In addition to being a CPA, CA, he received a Corporate Finance (CF) qualification from the CICA and has an MBA from the Hautes Études Commerciales of the Université de Montréal.

-In his current role, Dan aims to demonstrate the value of NEOMED Institute’s new R&D model by bringing assets to the clinical proof-of-concept stage of maturation.
+In his current role as Chief Medical Officer, Dan aims to demonstrate the value of NEOMED Institute’s new R&D model by bringing assets to the clinical proof-of-concept stage of maturation.
 Dan also plays a key role in the review of potential project candidates, where he brings the long-term medical vision and a deep understanding of R&D opportunities and constraints to NEOMED Institute’s search for value creation.

 In 2007, Dan founded Kompas Medical Services Inc., a company providing support to biotechs, pharmas, and other institutions including hospitals.
 During his five years as CEO, Dan had the opportunity to develop his entrepreneurial spirit and flexibility serving a great variety of clients and programs, across a wide range of geographic areas and cultures.
 The company is still active today with Dan as its owner.
 The main therapeutic areas in which Kompas’ customers operate are fibrosis, oncology, hypertension, diabetes, COPD, asthma, Alzheimer’s disease, genetics, and infectious diseases.